sebhildebrandt/koa-ip-geo/README.md

 #### Changes Version 2.0.0

 This new version is now for Koa2!
+So this means, this version is a breaking change!
+Be sure to also use [node.js][nodejs-url] v7.6.0 or above.

 #### Changes Version 1.2.0